[CN: Discussion of the images may be triggering because that’s the nature of media reporting about autism]

 Sad, lonely children

 I know quite a few autistic children, and I wouldn’t characterise them as a sad or lonely.
 Sure, some of them prefer their own company, but that doesn’t make them lonely.
 It is true that we can struggle to play with our age mates if you’re using NT-based definitions of play, but there is no right way to play.
 There is no need to characterise autistic children as lonely just because they’re happy to be by themselves.
 Of course, if your child is expressing a desire to play with others, then support them.
 This could be in the form of providing scripts for them to use to initiate play.
 It could be arranging meet ups with smaller groups of children so that it’s less overwhelming.
 Find what works for the individual and do that, but don’t decide that we’re lonely if we’re happy being by ourselves.

 Puzzle piece brains

 The old favourite.
 Puzzle pieces for autism.
 Many people have already written about why the puzzle piece as a symbol for autism is harmful, so I don’t need to expand on that.
-If this is the first time that you’ve come across the idea that puzzle pieces are offensive to autistic people, please read this from Thirty Days of Autism, and this from Real Social Skills.
+If this is the first time that you’ve come across the idea that puzzle pieces are offensive to autistic people, please read this from Thirty Days of Autism.

 This is a fairly new trend that I’ve noticed, and I don’t really know how to counter this because I can’t quite make sense of why these images seem to be in the process of becoming associated with autism.
 It’s gross and dehumanising.